angelalagmay031-png/CCM101-alagmay/Laboratory-04-Cloud-Native-Engineer/reflection.md

 # Mission 4 Reflection

-This laboratory gave me a more practical understanding of why containers are widely used in cloud-native environments.
-One of the biggest differences I noticed between a Docker container and a Virtual Machine is the setup process.
-A VM normally needs a complete operating system to be created and started before the application can run.
-A Docker container, on the other hand, can start directly from an existing image without requiring another full operating system.
-In this activity, the Nginx service could be deployed with only a few commands, which made the process much more lightweight and repeatable.
+## 1. How does the boot time and setup process of a Docker container compare to installing an operating system on a Virtual Machine?

+A Docker container can be started much faster than a Virtual Machine because it does not need to boot a complete guest operating system.
+In this laboratory, the Nginx application was deployed using a Docker image and a single `docker run` command.
+A VM generally requires the operating system to be installed, configured, and booted before the application can be installed and used.
+This makes containers convenient for applications that need to be deployed quickly and consistently.

+## 2. Why is port mapping (`-p 8080:80`) necessary when running a web server inside a container?

-The `-p 8080:80` option was also important because the Nginx service was listening on port 80 inside the container.
-The host computer was not automatically using that internal container port.
-Port mapping connected host port 8080 to container port 80, allowing me to access the web server through `http://localhost:8080`.
-Without this mapping, the service would not be directly accessible through that host port.
+Port mapping connects a port on the Docker host to a port inside the container.
+In this activity, Nginx listens on port 80 inside the container, while I accessed the service through port 8080 on the host.
+The `-p 8080:80` option allows requests sent to `localhost:8080` to reach the Nginx service on port 80 inside the container.
+Without the mapping, the Nginx service would not be directly accessible through the host's port 8080.

+## 3. What happens to the data inside a container when you use the `docker rm` command?

-I also learned that `docker rm` removes the container itself.
-Any data stored only inside the container's writable layer should not be treated as permanent storage.
-This showed me why persistent application data should normally be placed in appropriate Docker volumes or external storage instead of relying on the container's temporary filesystem.
+The `docker rm` command removes the specified container from the Docker environment.
+Data stored only in the container's writable layer is removed along with the container and should not be considered permanent storage.
+This is why applications that need persistent data should use Docker volumes or another external storage solution.
+In this activity, removing `cloudnova-nginx` deleted the container after it had been stopped.

+## 4. How do you think containerization changes the way software developers and IT operations teams work together (DevOps)?

-Containerization can also change how developers and IT operations teams collaborate.
-Developers can package an application and its dependencies into a consistent image, while operations teams can deploy and manage that same image across environments.
-This supports a more consistent DevOps workflow because deployment becomes more standardized and reproducible.
+Containerization can make collaboration between developers and IT operations teams more consistent because an application and its dependencies can be packaged into the same container image.
+Developers can test the application in an environment that can closely match the deployment environment.
+Operations teams can then use the same image when deploying the application.
+This reduces differences between development and deployment environments and supports a more standardized DevOps workflow.

-Finally, my GitHub portfolio is evolving from a collection of individual laboratory activities into a record of practical cloud skills.
-This laboratory added Docker, container lifecycle management, networking, and technical documentation to the concepts I have already studied.
+## 5. How is your GitHub portfolio evolving?

+My GitHub portfolio is gradually becoming a record of the practical cloud computing skills I have developed throughout the laboratory activities.
+In this laboratory, I added containerization, Docker commands, application deployment, port mapping, container lifecycle management, and technical documentation to my previous cloud computing work.
+I also learned the importance of keeping screenshots and Markdown documentation organized so that my work can be reviewed and reproduced.
+As I complete more laboratories, the repository can serve as evidence of my progress from basic cloud concepts toward more practical cloud-native technologies.